ErpNetDocs/winclient/introduction/workspace-customization/working-with-regions.md

 # Working with regions

 The *regions* are places on the workspace that contain [panels](https://docs.erp.net/winclient/introduction/workspace-customization/working-with-panels.html).
 You can change their size and position for each system form separately. <br>
-To personalize the regions, you need to have *Customize current view* mode activated.
+To personalize the regions, you need to have *Customize Current View* mode activated.

 ![Regions](pictures/regions.png)